JoinSports/Documentation/UC/UC2_LoginUser.md

 n/a

 ## 4. Preconditions
-The JoinsSport application must be installed and executed on a Android device.
+The JoinsSports application must be installed and executed on a Android device.

 ## 5. Postconditions
 ### 5.1 User login successful